 Can you walk us through DNDi’s latest initiatives and its work over the past five years?

-DNDi focuses on developing treatments for neglected diseases, especially the conditions where traditional pharmaceutical business models do not work due to limited commercial incentives.
-Our mission is “the best science for the most neglected,” and we follow an alternative R&D approach that places patients at the centre.
+DNDi focuses on developing treatments for neglected diseases where traditional pharmaceutical business models fail due to limited commercial incentives.
+Our mission is "the best science for the most neglected," placing patients at the centre of an alternative R&D approach.

-Over the years, we have built a global network of more than 200 partners and established a presence across multiple regions, including Switzerland, India, Malaysia, Japan, Kenya, and Brazil.
-In South Asia, India has been central to several breakthroughs.
+Over the years, we have built a global network of more than 200 partners with a presence across Switzerland, India, Malaysia, Japan, Kenya, and Brazil.

 What other disease areas is DNDi focusing on in India?